iamjatinchauhan/resources-for-developers/README.md

 **[Paperell](https://paperell.com/)**|Website that Writes Essays for You.
 **[Peopleperhour](https://www.peopleperhour.com/)**|Find the best freelancers to deliver your projects.
 **[Servicescape](https://www.servicescape.com/)**|Platform for beginners that offers jobs for editors, translators, graphic designers, writers, etc.
+**[Side Hustle Stack](https://sidehustlestack.co/)**|FREE resource to find platform-based work, ranging from gig work and side hustles to platforms that help you start a small business that can grow.
 **[Simplyhired](https://www.simplyhired.com/)**|One Search, Millions of Jobs.
 **[Solidgigs](https://solidgigs.com/)**|The best freelance jobs, hand-picked & delivered daily.
 **[Testbirds](https://nest.testbirds.com/home/tester)**|A site that allows you to get a job related to a website or app test report you will get additional payment for detecting a bug.